Prajñaparamita – The “Perfection of Wisdom”

 Materials: Glue distemper on cotton

-This very early and important Thangka was allegedly discovered in the greater area of the Yellow River in North-Eastern Tibet (Qinghai).
-It is one of the known paintings of the Kokonor culture of Tibet.
-Stylistically, it shows a distinct influence of the later Pala tradition, something which is also visible in some of the paintings discovered at Khara-Khoto, a former Tangut frontier outpost of the Xia kingdom which lasted until the Mongolian campaign of 1226-1227.
+This very early and important thangka was allegedly discovered in the greater area of the Yellow River in North-Eastern Tibet (Amdo).
+Stylistically, it shows a distinct influence of the later Indian Pala tradition, something that is also visible in some of the paintings discovered at Khara-Khoto, former capital of the Tangut empire (also known as Western Xia) taken by the Mongols in 1226.